kofu145/Easel-Pong-Tutorial/3 - Moving the ball and paddle.md

 //...
 ```

 Now we can define our game logic!
-The only things each paddle needs to do in a game of pong is to exist as something to collide with, and to be able to move up and down.
+In a game of pong, each paddle just needs to exist as something to collide with, and to be able to move up and down.
 We'll define this logic in our ``Update`` method, which is called once every frame.
 (Don't worry, we'll break all of this down.)

 ```cs
 //...